praisejudith03-collab/jaurastore/README.md

 # J Aura Store

-Premium fashion, beauty and lifestyle store for West Africa.
+Premium household items,skincare, Ankara wears,fashion, beauty and lifestyle store for West Africa.
 Prices are entered in Naira and shown in F CFA at 1 ₦ = 0.44 F CFA.
 Payments are taken by bank transfer (UBA ₦ / MTN MoMo & Moov CFA) and confirmed by the shop.